PoCInnovation/Pool2023/Software/day03/Typescript/README.md

 ## Step 6 - Server's bodyguard 🛡️

-TODO: remove/reduce this and the next step

 It's important to know what kind of data is sent to your API.
 This will help you to keep it resilient and secured.

 <details>
-  <summary>For example, here's an endpoint that check if body words are palindromes</summary>
+  <summary>For example, here's an endpoint that checks if body words are palindromes</summary>

   ```ts
   type Palindrome = {